hmhamza/hla-high-level-assembly-examples/README.md

 b) As a 64 bit unsigned hex number,

 c) As 64 binary digits.
 Separate each nibble with a ‘_’ character, separate the sign, exponent and mantissa bits from each other with spaces.

+### 3. binToDecHex

+Write a program that uses ´´´stdin.getc´´´ to read a sequence of binary digits from the user (that is, a sequence of ‘1’ and ‘0’ characters).
+Convert this string to an integer using the AND, SHL, and OR instructions.
+Display the integer result in hexadecimal and decimal.
+You may assume the user will not enter more than 32 digits.